jhhtaylor/tabstronaut/README.md

   </tr>
 </table>

-This is the README for the "Tabstronaut" extension, a convenient tool that helps manage your workspace tabs into organized groups for efficient access.
+This is the README for the Tabstronaut extension, a convenient tool that helps manage your workspace tabs into organized groups for efficient access.
 This extension is easy to use, and adds a new dimension of organization to your workspace in Visual Studio Code.

 ## Features

 ![Tabstronaut in action](extension/media/tabstronaut-demo.gif)

-The "Tabstronaut" extension has the following features:
+The Tabstronaut extension has the following features:

 - User authentication for syncing tab groups across devices.
 - Creation of new groups from current tab or all tabs.